1 John 3:2

 Jesus Himself summed up Paul's great work of the Gospel declaring that he was sending him to Gentiles "to open their eyes so that they may turn from darkness to light and from the dominion of Satan to (the dominion of) God, in order that they may receive forgiveness of sins and an inheritance among those who have been sanctified by faith in Me."
 (Acts 26:18+) If an individual's "eyes" have never been spiritually opened, they are still in the kingdom of Satan and under his dominion as "children of the devil."
 The Greek word for dominion is exousia which in this context means that the devil has the might and the right when it comes to your life.
 This does not meal you will join a Satanic cult, but that your general decisions are to some degree under the dominion of the devil.

 Vine - the distinction is now clearly marked by the contrasting relationships.
 The tree is known by its fruit.
 Whether a person is born of God or is unregenerate is to be tested by his manner of life.
 While the phrase “the children of the Devil” does not occur elsewhere in the New Testament, yet the Lord interpreted the tares in the parable, as “the sons of the Evil One,” the word “sons” conveying the thought of likeness to parentage.
-In John 8:44 the Lord says to the Jews who were intent upon murdering Him, “ye are of your father the Devil, and the lusts of your father it is your will to do.”
+In John 8:44+ the Lord says to the Jews who were intent upon murdering Him, “ye are of your father the Devil, and the lusts of your father it is your will to do.”
 Again, Elymas the sorcerer was called a “son of the Devil” (Acts 13:10).
 While the word “children” here expresses relationship, yet the apostle is stressing the evidence of it rather than the mere relationship.
 (Collected Writings)

 Here is a comment by Zane Hodges (The Epistles of John) on the children of the devil - "There is no good reason to take this phrase as a reference to unsaved people generally."
 Ed comment: Why not?
 This comment directly counters the simple reading of the text!
 You do not have to be a Greek scholar (Hodges was a Greek scholar) to discern that even the context explains that those people who habitually do not "practice righteousness are not of God."
 Hodges even goes to the extreme to say that a "truly regenerate person could...be called a child of the devil."
 Woe!
 This statement is frightening!
-It so against what John says, one can hardly believe Hodges made this statement!
+It is so contra to what John says, one can hardly believe Hodges made this statement!
 Beloved be wary of ANYTHING written by Zane Hodges and also be very wary when reading commentaries by ANYONE WHO QUOTES him in a positive light!
 Read the paper The Unusual Teachings of Zane Hodges.and see the first entry under 1 John 3 Resources.

 Middleton Bible comments on Hodges' unusual interpretation regarding this verse - According to Hodges, righteous living proves that a person is saved but wicked living does not prove that a person is lost.
 Apparently a person can gain assurance if he is living righteously, but if he is living wickedly he need not worry too much.
 (ED: WOE!)
 Hodges teaches that saved persons can live just as wickedly as unsaved persons.
 Dillow says this: "When a Christian is ‘of the devil,’ John means that, when he commits even one sinful act, in the doing of that act, the source of it was Satan" (p.172).
 John is not speaking of one sinful act or a single occurrence of unrighteousness.
 He speaking of a person who does not practice righteousness.
 His life is characterized by practicing unrighteousness.
 He does not love his brother.
 He is likened to Cain, who was "of that wicked one" (1 Jn 3:12+).
 Because he hates his brother he is likened to a murderer (1 Jn 3:15), "and ye know that no murderer hath eternal life abiding in him" (1Jn 3:15+).
 It is hard to imagine what stronger words could have been used to describe an unsaved person!
 (Bold added)(Children of God and Children of the Devil.
 For >100 pages of discussion of the unusual teachings of Zane Hodges, et al click here for index of topics.)